Hristo Nikolov (basketball): Casper College (Aug 2004 – Jan 2006), U.S.

 After two successful years playing in the men's league for CSKA Sofia, Hristo Nikolov won a scholarship and left Bulgaria to participate in a basketball program, provided by Casper College in Casper, Wyoming, United States.
 There he was introduced to American basketball traditions.
 Nikolov was among the team leaders, where he averaged 19.00 ppg.

 PBC CSKA Sofia (Jan 2006 – Jun 2008), Bulgaria

 Once his scholarship program was over, Hristo Nikolov returned to Bulgaria and immediately signed with his old club – CSKA Sofia.
 He participated in the AllStar game and quickly established himself a reputation as a hard-working and skilled player.
 He showed leadership qualities and was often among the playmakers in the team.
 Nikolov averaged 14 points, 5.3 rebounds and 3.3 assists in 45 Bulgarian League contests.

 Lukoil Academic (Aug 2008 – Jan 2010), Bulgaria

-Once proving his ability to learn fast and his tenacious and hard working nature, Nikolov was spotted by another basketball club in the local league – PBC Lukoil Academic.
-Glarusa becomes the first new player ahead of the upcoming season and was quoted to be a competitor with a great potential.
+Nikolov was spotted by a basketball club in the local league – PBC Lukoil Academic.
 He became a two-time champion of Bulgaria.
 Nikolov also participated in the AllStar game and the Eurocup.